uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0043-reconnaissance.md

 ### T1596.001 - Search Open Technical Databases: DNS/Passive DNS

+Procedures:

+- Adversaries may search DNS data for information about victims that can be used during targeting.
+DNS information may include a variety of details, including registered name servers as well as records that outline addressing for a target’s subdomains, mail servers, and other hosts.
+Adversaries may search DNS data to gather actionable information.
+Threat actors can query nameservers for a target organization directly, or search through centralized repositories of logged DNS query responses (known as passive DNS).
+Adversaries may also seek and target DNS misconfigurations/leaks that reveal information about internal networks.
+Information from these sources may reveal opportunities for other forms of reconnaissance (ex: Search Victim-Owned Websites or Search Open Websites/Domains), establishing operational resources (ex: Acquire Infrastructure or Compromise Infrastructure), and/or initial access (ex: External Remote Services or Trusted Relationship).

 ### T1596.002 - Search Open Technical Databases: WHOIS

+Procedures:

+- Adversaries may search public WHOIS data for information about victims that can be used during targeting.
+WHOIS data is stored by regional Internet registries (RIR) responsible for allocating and assigning Internet resources such as domain names.
+Anyone can query WHOIS servers for information about a registered domain, such as assigned IP blocks, contact information, and DNS nameservers.
+Adversaries may search WHOIS data to gather actionable information.
+Threat actors can use online resources or command-line utilities to pillage through WHOIS data for information about potential victims.
+Information from these sources may reveal opportunities for other forms of reconnaissance (ex: Active Scanning or Phishing for Information), establishing operational resources (ex: Acquire Infrastructure or Compromise Infrastructure), and/or initial access (ex: External Remote Services or Trusted Relationship).

 ### T1596.003 - Search Open Technical Databases: Digital Certificates

+Procedures:

+- Adversaries may search public digital certificate data for information about victims that can be used during targeting.
+Digital certificates are issued by a certificate authority (CA) in order to cryptographically verify the origin of signed content.
+These certificates, such as those used for encrypted web traffic (HTTPS SSL/TLS communications), contain information about the registered organization such as name and location.
+Adversaries may search digital certificate data to gather actionable information.
+Threat actors can use online resources and lookup tools to harvest information about certificates.
+Digital certificate data may also be available from artifacts signed by the organization (ex: certificates used from encrypted web traffic are served with content).
+Information from these sources may reveal opportunities for other forms of reconnaissance (ex: Active Scanning or Phishing for Information), establishing operational resources (ex: Develop Capabilities or Obtain Capabilities), and/or initial access (ex: External Remote Services or Trusted Relationship).

 ### T1596.004 - Search Open Technical Databases: CDNs

+Procedures:

+- Adversaries may search content delivery network (CDN) data about victims that can be used during targeting.
+CDNs allow an organization to host content from a distributed, load balanced array of servers.
+CDNs may also allow organizations to customize content delivery based on the requestor’s geographical region.
+Adversaries may search CDN data to gather actionable information.
+Threat actors can use online resources and lookup tools to harvest information about content servers within a CDN.
+Adversaries may also seek and target CDN misconfigurations that leak sensitive information not intended to be hosted and/or do not have the same protection mechanisms (ex: login portals) as the content hosted on the organization’s website.
+Information from these sources may reveal opportunities for other forms of reconnaissance (ex: Active Scanning or Search Open Websites/Domains), establishing operational resources (ex: Acquire Infrastructure or Compromise Infrastructure), and/or initial access (ex: Drive-by Compromise).

 ### T1596.005 - Search Open Technical Databases: Scan Databases